vjurenka-adit/bear-conservation/docs/development/bearidentification.md

 We decided to perform two distinct types of datasplits to evaluate our models for different use cases.
-1. __Splitting by individuals__: It allows to  assess how good the model is at identifying and clustering unseen individuals.
+1. __Splitting by individuals - Disjoint Set__: It allows to  assess how good the model is at identifying and clustering unseen individuals.
-2. __Splitting on the provided BearID split__: The BearID team provided a curated split where individuals are spread across the different train/val/test splits, avoiding data leaks of images taken the same day for the same individual (bursts of images for instance).
+2. __Splitting on the provided BearID split - Open Set__: The BearID team
+   provided a curated split where individuals are spread across the different train/val/test splits, avoiding data leaks of images taken the same day for the same individual (bursts of images for instance).